-The Executive Board is empowered to establish a Technical Committee, of which the chairman is appointed by the Board.
+The Executive Board is empowered to establish a Standardization Committee, of which the chairman is appointed by the Board.
 This Committee will make proposals for the further development, enhancement and maintenance of the ETIM model.
-The Technical Committee shall be open to technical experts from the national ETIM organizations.
+The Standardization Committee is open to technical experts from the members.